Texas Roadhouse Green Beans

 Instructions

 - Heat large skillet over medium-high heat.
-When pan is hot, add chopped bacon and cook until bacon is just crisp, approximately 5 to 6 minutes.
+When pan is hot, add 6 slices bacon (chopped) and cook until bacon is just crisp, approximately 5 to 6 minutes.
 Stir often to prevent bacon sticking and burning.

-- When bacon is crispy, add diced onion to skillet.
+- When bacon is crispy, add ½ cup diced white onion to skillet.
 Cook, stirring occasionally, until onion has softened, approximately 5 minutes.

-- When onion has softened, add drained green beans, chicken broth, garlic, butter, red wine vinegar, sugar, salt, and pepper to skillet.
+- When onion has softened, add 2 16-ounce cans green beans (drained and rinsed), ½ cup low-sodium chicken broth, 1 tablespoon minced garlic, 1 tablespoon butter, 1 tablespoon red wine vinegar, 1 teaspoon granulated sugar, ½ teaspoon salt, and ¼ teaspoon freshly cracked black pepper to skillet.
 Stir to fully incorporate ingredients.

 Notes